The Stress of Selling a Home

 Cons of Working With An Agent:

-If you sell with an agent, you will be responsible to pay 100% of the commission owed to them.
+If you sell with an agent, you will be responsible to pay 100% of the commission on both sides of the transaction.
 This is typically about 6% of your final sale price.
 In addition, you will be paying about 2% of the final sale price, toward closing costs.
 You will also have to pay up front to get the house ready for listing.
-This includes a professional cleaning, making repairs and cleaning done on a constant basis.
+This includes a professional cleaning, making repairs and cleaning done on an ongoing basis.
 There are also no guarantees on when it will sell.
-You will not know how much you are getting or when you are closing until the very end!
+You will not know how much you are getting or when you are closing until the title company issues its closing disclosure outlining all of the cost.